Find out about short-term and longer-term housing options if you're an EU citizen living in the UK.

 You also need to decide whose name the tenancy agreement will be in.
 This has a big impact on your rights, so it's very important to understand the arrangements.

 Some houses or flats that are occupied by more than one household are classed as houses in multiple occupation (or HMOs).
 Landlords of this type of property have extra legal responsibilities.
-This is because people who live in HMOs are more at risk from things like fire and overcrowding than people living in other types of housing.

 Buying a home